Academic Policies & Requirements

 Academic Renewal

 The Academic Renewal Policy is provided for students in specific circumstances where previously recorded substandard academic performance is not reflective of the student’s present demonstrated ability.
 Academic renewal applies only to substandard coursework completed at Mt.
 SAC.
-Students with substandard coursework at other colleges or universities need to contact those institutions to see if they are eligible for academic renewal under the provisions of academic renewal of said institution.
+Students with substandard coursework at other colleges or universities need to contact those institutions to find out if they are eligible for academic renewal under the provisions of academic renewal of said institution.

 2. Since completion of the work to be disregarded, the student’s cumulative grade point average for all units completed at the time of adjustment must be at least 3.0 for 18 semester units, 2.5 for 24 semester units, or 2.0 for 30 units.
 The cumulative grade point average may include coursework completed at Mt.
 San Antonio College and other accredited colleges or universities.
 Courses used to qualify for Academic Renewal which were completed at another college or university must be verified by official college transcripts.

 5. The permanent academic record shall be annotated in such a manner that all work remains legible, insuring a true and complete academic history.
+Grades alleviated via Academic Renewal will be annotated and excluded from the grade point average (GPA).
+Mt.
+San Antonio College does not guarantee that academic renewal will be honored by institutions outside of the District.
+This determination will be made by the transfer institution.

 6. Mt.
 San Antonio College does not guarantee that academic renewal will be honored by institutions outside of the District.
 This determination will be made by the transfer institution.